owasp-amass/amass-docker-compose/README.md

 2. Type the following to get started: `docker compose run --rm amass enum -d owasp.org`
 3. If the build process times out, simply execute the command again to resume.

-### Update the Images from GitHub Repositories

-1. Be sure you have an up-to-date version of Docker or Docker Desktop on your system.
-2. Make the local repo your current working directory: `cd amass-docker-compose`
-3. Shutdown the Amass framework within the Docker environment: `docker compose down`
-4. Update components from their GitHub repos: `docker compose build --pull --no-cache`
-5. Your Amass framework is now up-to-date with the latest changes to the project.

 ### Details about the Docker Environment

 * All persistent data used exists on your host in the local repo root directory.